hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

   sha256: string;
   /**
    * The name of the binary file.
 The file downloaded from the `uri` field
-   * will be renamed to this value.
+   * will be saved with this name.
    */
   bin: string;
 };